Golden Agri Resources Ltd

 182. Progress on commitment to ethical conduct and prohibition of corruption?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that no cases of bribery or corruption were reported in 2022.
+The company only reports that no cases of bribery or corruption were reported in 2023.

 183. Disclosure of the company's management approach to tax and payments to governments?